forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 So the question is, _what makes Algolia so great?_

-When it comes down to it, the answer comes down to two factors:
+The answer comes down to two factors:

 * The goal of the JAMStack is to _eliminate_ server dependencies.
 Why add one just for search?
 * Algolia offers a very generous [_free plan_](https://www.algolia.com/pricing) and performs up to [200x faster than open-source solutions like ElasticSearch](https://www.algolia.com/doc/faq/why/what-makes-algolia-different-than-elasticsearch-or-solr/).